neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 pip install sparseml[torch]
 ```

-It is recommended to run Python 3.8 as some of the scripts within the transformers repository require it.

 **Note**: Transformers will not immediately install with this command.
 Instead, a sparsification-compatible version of Transformers will install on the first invocation of the Transformers code in SparseML.

 ## SparseML CLI

-The SparseML installation provides a CLI for sparsifying your models for a specific task; appending the `--help` argument will provide a full list of options for training in SparseML:
+SparseML's CLI enables you to kick-off sparsification workflows with various utilities like dataset loading, checkpoint saving, metric reporting, and logging handled for you; appending the `--help` argument will provide a full list of options for training in SparseML:

 ```bash
 sparseml.transformers.[task] --help